rlearsch/dosertools/to-do.md

 * Handling if folders/files already exists
 * Processing all videos in folder regardless of date
   * eliminate _bg and binaries from folder_list
+* check for file sorting issues when images exceed 999

 ## Existing Code
 * Look for usages of global variables, change to variable in the function call if possible